aBock4/SunDial/README.md

 ## Functional Requirements

-### Requirement 100.0: Search for Plants
+### Requirement 100.0: Automatically Populate User Location

 #### Scenario

-As a user interested in plants, I want to be able to search plants based on any part of the name: genus, species, cultivar, or common name.
+As a user wanting to find the sun rise and set, I want to be able to see the time of those events upon opening the app.

+#STOPPED HERE
+---

 #### Dependencies